clauswilke/clauswilke.github.io.old/_posts/2015-10-08-Google-Scholar-bug-redux.md

 ## Is there a workaround?

 Not really.
-You can add papers manually in your Google Scholar profile, but that won't make them show up in the search results.
+You can add papers manually to your Google Scholar profile, but that won't make them show up in the search results.
 And they will also not be linked to the actual journal publications, a major drawback in my opinion.
 If you know of a preprint and are wondering whether it has been published or not, don't check with Scholar.
 Check with some other data base, such as PubMed.
 Or just do a regular Google search.
 The preprint bug does not affect regular Google, and it will find the papers that Google Scholar doesn't know about.

 I hope that the Google Scholar team will eventually realize that this is an important issue to get right.
 In the mean time, if you have been bitten by the bug, please let me know, so we can build a record of cases and demonstrate this is an important issue.
 And, if you're looking for the official publications of long-standing preprints, look for them using regular Google, not Google Scholar.